 - 1. Entry: Entries and payment must be submitted online and any necessary official San Antonio Stock Show & Rodeo forms must be completed.
 4-H Clubs/FFA Chapters may submit a check if selected at entry checkout.
 The Junior Commercial Ewe Show is intended to be an exhibition for ewes suited for market lamb production.
 Ewes are not required to be registered.
 All breed types will show together within age divisions.
-Commercial Ewes may not double enter in the Junior Registered Breeding Sheep Show. - 2.
-Number Shown: Each owner may show up to two (2) animals in each single age division.

-- 3. Validation: To be eligible to exhibit in the Junior Commercial Ewe Show, all ewes must be validated in the Texas 4-H and FFA Sheep Validation Program as a Commercial Ewe/Wether Dam.
+Commercial Ewes may not double enter in the Junior Registered Breeding Sheep Show and/or the Open Registered Breeding Sheep Show. - 2.
+Number Shown: Each owner may show up to two (2) animals in each single age division. - 3.
+Validation: To be eligible to exhibit in the Junior Commercial Ewe Show, all ewes must be validated in the Texas 4-H and FFA Sheep Validation Program as a Commercial Ewe/Wether Dam.
 Failure to comply with the rules and regulations of the Texas Breeding Sheep Validation Program in any manner will result in immediate disqualification. - 4.
-Show Check-In Procedures: Exhibitors must check-in using materials provided by the Competitive Events office. - 5.
+Health Papers: Certificate of Veterinary Inspection issued within the past 30 days is required.
+Check the Animal Health Requirements on Page 39 for more detailed information. - 5.
+Show Check-In Procedures: Exhibitors must check-in using materials provided by the Competitive Events office. - 6.
 Penning: Junior Commercial Ewes will be stalled on a first come-first serve basis upon arrival.
+The show reserves the right to pen a minimum of three (3) head per pen.
 FFA Chapters and/or 4-H Clubs wishing to be penned together must arrive together at the SCP Staging Area.
-Only commercial ewes entered in the Junior Commercial Ewe Show may arrive on grounds. - 6.
-Pens: The show reserves the right to pen a minimum of three head per pen.
-Pens will not be taken apart or altered in any way without the approval of the Superintendent.
-No lights of any kind are to be strung on the pens.
-Pens cannot be covered with tarps, covers, cardboard, etc.
+Only commercial ewes entered in the Junior Commercial Ewe Show may arrive on grounds.